dotnet/msbuild/documentation/wiki/Building-Testing-and-Debugging-on-.Net-Core-MSBuild.md

 ### Wait in Main

-Set the environment variable `MSBUILDDEBUGONSTART` to `2`, then attach a debugger to the process manually.
+Set the environment variable `MSBUILDDEBUGONSTART` to `2`, then attach a debugger to the process manually after it starts.

 ### Using the repository binaries to perform builds